 Desai joined the Bears after spending the 2012 season as the running backs coach/special teams coordinator at Boston College.
 In 2012, the Eagles led the NCAA in punt returns, averaging 21.7 yards per return.
 That season, Desai also coached Boston College running back Andre Williams who went on to win the Doak Walker Award as the nation’s top running back a year later.

+Prior to his time at BC, Desai was the assistant director of football operations at the University of Miami (Fla.) in 2011 after spending five seasons at Temple (2006-10) as a defensive and special teams coach.
 In 2010, Desai was Temple’s special teams coordinator/outside linebackers coach.
-At age 27, he was one of the youngest coordinators in the country at the time.
-That season, the Owls special teams ranked second in the nation in kickoff coverage, allowing just 17.4 yards per return.
-The Owls defense ranked 16th in the nation in both total defense (317.7 yards per game) and scoring defense (19.1 points per game).
+At age 27, he was one of the youngest coordinators in the country.
+That season, Temple’s special teams ranked second in the nation in kickoff coverage, allowing just 17.4 yards per return.
+The defense ranked 16th in the nation in both total defense (317.7 ypg) and scoring defense (19.1 ppg).
 Temple’s defense also finished 15th in passing yards per game allowed (178.2 ypg) and their nine passing touchdowns allowed were tied for the second fewest in the FBS.

 Desai and his wife have two sons.